zxlim/ICT2x01-p4-6/README.md

 The machine running this application shall also be connected to a network that has wireless connection capabilities (WiFi) for the Robotic Car to be able to communicate with the web component of this application.

 ### Starting the Application (For macOS/Linux)
-Steps shown here are done using Console Terminal.
+Steps shown here are done using a Terminal.

 1. Clone the repository.
 ```bash